RaoulHofmann/sherlock-codes/content/index.md

 **The "Future-Proof" Method**
 :::
 ::card-content
-I refactor with foresight and best practices, preventing future maintenance headaches before they happen.
+I refactor with a focus on preventing future maintenance headaches before they happen.
 ::
 ::::